redhat-cip/software-factory/docs/testing.rst

  - job:
      name: 'demo-job'
-     defaults: zuul
+     defaults: global
      builders:
+       - prepare-workspace
-       - shell: |
+       - shell:
+           cd $ZUUL_PROJECT
            set -e
            sloccount .
            echo do a custom check/test
+     triggers:
+       - zuul
-     node: slave1.myslavepool.demo.org
+     node: centos7-slave

-Then you need to attach this jobs to a project and zuul pipelines as shown in previous chapter by modifying jobs/projects.yaml and zuul/projects.yaml.
+Then you need to attach this jobs to project(s) and pipeline(s) as shown in previous chapter by modifying zuul/projects.yaml.

 Some quick explanation about this job configuration:

-- defaults: is the way job are executed, it is either "zuul" (for gerrit change) or "global" (e.g., for periodic or post job)
-- builders: is the actual job code
+- defaults: is the way the workspace is prepared.
+In Software Factory default's configuration this defines a freestyle project that can be run concurrently.
+- builders: The builder is the job code.
+It is important to note that we use the default "prepare-workspace" builder and then the "shell" one.
+The former uses "zuul-cloner" to checkout the project + the change to be tested in the workspace.
+Then the later uses ZUUL_PROJECT to jump into the project source directory and then performs your custom actions.
+- triggers: using "zuul" trigger is mandatory to expose environments variables (set by zuul's scheduler) in the job workspace.
+Indeed "zuul-cloner" use them.
+ZUUL_PROJECT is also part of these variables.
-- node: is the slave label that will execute the job
+- node: is the slave label that specify where the job can be executed.

-As explained in the previous chapter you then need to submit and publish the change on Gerrit to execute your new job.
+As explained in the previous chapter you need to submit and have your change merged on Gerrit *config* repository to have this new test triggered.

 Configure a job as "Non Voting"
 -------------------------------